rackerlabs/support-how-to/content/how-to/cloud-block-storage/minimizing-the-impact-of-cloud-block-storage-maintenance/index.md

 **System disk Cloud Block Storage volumes (Boot from volume servers):**

 - To avoid writes to the system disk, you must shut down your cloud server from the operating system (OS) at least 10 minutes before the maintenance starts.
-This causes your server to show as "Shutoff"  in the mycloud portal.
-After you receive a ticket confirming that the maintenance is complete, reboot the server from the mycloud portal by selecting **Actions**> **Reboot**.
-Your server boots up and displays as "Active" in the mycloud portal.
+This causes your server to show as `Shutoff` in the MyCloud Portal.
+After you receive a ticket confirming that the maintenance is complete, reboot the server from the MyCloud Portal by selecting **Actions**> **Reboot**.
+Your server boots up and displays as `Active` in the MyCloud Portal.

-#### Troubleshooting after A Maintenance
+#### Troubleshooting after a maintenance

 **Volume not appearing inside server:**

-- The first step here should be to shut the server down, [detach](https://support.rackspace.com/how-to/detach-and-delete-cloud-block-storage-volumes/) the Cloud Block Storage volume then [attach it back](https://support.rackspace.com/how-to/create-and-attach-a-cloud-block-storage-volume/) to the server.
-Once that is done, you can start your server back up either through a reboot in the Control Panel, or by issueing a start call via the API.
+- Shut the server down, [detach](https://support.rackspace.com/how-to/detach-and-delete-cloud-block-storage-volumes/) the Cloud Block Storage volume, and [attach it back](https://support.rackspace.com/how-to/create-and-attach-a-cloud-block-storage-volume/) to the server.
+Then you can start your server back up either through a reboot in the Control Panel or by issuing a start call by using the API.

 **Non-system disk Cloud Block Storage volumes:**

-- If your volume is in read-only mode, unmount the volume, run a filesystem check (Linux&reg; with 'ext3/4' or fsck, Windows&reg; with 'chkdsk'), and then remount the volume.
-If the disk is still in read-only mode after a that, then shut the server down and follow the detach and attach steps from the above section.
+- If your volume is in read-only mode, unmount the volume, run a filesystem check (Linux&reg; with `ext3/4` or `fsck`, Windows&reg; with `chkdsk`), and then remount the volume.
+If the disk is still in read-only mode after that, then shut the server down and follow the detach and attach steps from the preceding section.
 If that does not work, contact Rackspace Support.

-**System disk Cloud Bloud Storage volumes (Boot from volume servers):**
+**System disk Cloud Block Storage volumes (Boot from volume servers):**

 - Reboot the server.
 If the server is unresponsive or does not reboot, you can [boot into rescue mode by using a specific image](https://developer.rackspace.com/docs/cloud-servers/v2/api-reference/svr-basic-operations/#rescue-specified-server).

-**Note:** This feature is not yet available from the myrackspace.com portal, so you must use the API.
+**Note:** This feature is not yet available from the **myrackspace.com** portal, so you must use the API.

-When the server is in rescue mode, follow the directions listed above for non-system disk Cloud Block Storage  volumes.
+When the server is in rescue mode, follow the preceding directions for non-system disk Cloud Block Storage volumes.
 Contact Rackspace Support for additional assistance.